MisterCoderman/cossacks-1.52/README.md

 I also express my sincere gratitude to the esteemed [rb515proto](https://github.com/MisterCoderman/cossacks-2025/issues/34) for the help with translation and bug fixing 🙏

+I would also like to thank [Ivan Petkov](https://github.com/MisterCoderman/cossacks-2025/issues/35) for his contribution and for creating the missions included in version 1.52 🙏

 #  👨‍💻 For Developers